tsoporan/fittrak/README.md

 #### Backend

 The backend consists of a [Django](https://www.djangoproject.com/) powered Python application which exposes a [GraphQL](https://graphql.org/learn/) API using [Graphene](http://graphene-python.org/).
-Django is being used to deal with authentication and as such there are some views which are rendered from Django.
-Django renders the template which houses the frontend SPA.
+Django is being used to deal with authentication, and other various functions, and as such there are some views which are rendered from Django.
+You may think of Django renders the template which houses the frontend SPA.

 #### Frontend

 The frontend is a [Vue](https://vuejs.org/) powered Javascript application which uses [Apollo](https://www.apollographql.com/) as a GraphQL client.
+When deployed in production this simply makes API calls to `/graphql` and benefits from the rest of the Django machinery.

-For local dev the **backend** must be up and running as that is where the API (GraphQL server) runs (requests to `/graphql` will fail otherwise!)
-For dev purposes `corsheaders` is also being used for smoother dev'ing.
+**NOTE**: For local dev the **backend** must be up and running as that is where the API (GraphQL server) runs (requests to `/graphql` will fail otherwise!)
+Authentication is based on sessions with IDs stored on cookies, which will be on `localhost` in dev, this works fine as only the ports change between the two servers.
+Keep an eye out for issues pertaining to authentication as the default behaviour, at the moment, is to return a `302`, rediret to `/login`, which will present an error on the frontend console.

 ---